INFLUENCEorg/aiagents/README.md

 # Using from Eclipse #
 If you have the aienvs project installed, you can also add a dependency to that project directly.

+If you want to use aiagents independently from a venv using pydev, prepare the venv as described.
+Additionally, pip install tensorflow.